trance-project/trance/README.md

 Note that these files are generated inside the executor package.
 This is because it will need to access the same `spark.sql.implicits` as the functions inside this package.

 Navigate to `executor/spark`.
-Update `data.flat` with your configuration details, and compile the package:
+Update `data.flat` with your configuration details, particularly replace datapath=`/path/to/shredder...` with the appropriate location of the cloned repo and compile the package:

 ```
 cd executors/spark